pamelatech/ACRminprofile/MinACRProfile-0.1.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
 In the .txt version of this document, values are quoted to indicate that they are to be taken literally.
 When using these values in protocol messages, the quotes MUST NOT be used as part of the value.
 In the HTML version of this document, values to be taken literally are indicated by the use of this fixed-width font.
 ## New Terminology
- * Security Control:  A named and defined safeguard used to mitigate risk of misuse, fraud or attack.
+ * __Security Control__:  A named and defined safeguard used to mitigate risk of misuse, fraud or attack.
 Authentication Context:  A security control applying requirements to the manner in which a given subject is authenticated prior to issuance of a federated assertion.
 In this specifications, authentication contexts are referred to by their class reference (also known as an ACR).
- * Authentication Context Class Reference (ACR) or ACR Value:   A unique identifier associated to a given context, defined using the syntax and namespace matching the federated protocol in use.
+ * __Authentication Context Class Reference (ACR) or ACR Value__:   A unique identifier associated to a given context, defined using the syntax and namespace matching the federated protocol in use.
 In this specification, an ACR and the authentication context control that it refers to are used interchangeably.
-* Evidence: Information used to corroborate or explain how a security control was executed.
+* __Evidence__: Information used to corroborate or explain how a security control was executed.
- * ACR Request: the portion of a federated authentication request defining ACR-related requirements.
+ * __ACR Request__: the portion of a federated authentication request defining ACR-related requirements.
- * ACR Response:  the portion of a returned federated assertion that are set as a direct result of an ACR Request
+ * __ACR Response__:  the portion of a returned federated assertion that are set as a direct result of an ACR Request
- * Unsolicited Assertion: an assertion arrives at an RP that is not the result of an authentication request.
+ * __Unsolicited Assertion__: an assertion arrives at an RP that is not the result of an authentication request.
 This type of assertion occurs in [SAML2] and is the result of IDP-initiated federation.

  ## Common Protocol Concepts
 Where differing terms are defined in the federated protocols referenced in this profile, the chart below can be used to translate.
 For the purposes of this document, a Relying Party (RP) is a federated party that consumes identity information, and an Identity Provider (IdP) is the federated party that issues the identity information.
 The container that wraps identity data into a verifiable bundle associated to a uniquely identifiable subject is an assertion, and the assertion contains name/value information pairs called claims.